onefact/onefact.org/pages/university-of-tartu/index.md

 > * In summary, data thinking is the active, inquisitive, and meaning-making cognitive process of understanding the world through data.
 It is a skill that can be developed and honed over time with practice.
 ```

+Throughout the course, learners create, collect, analyze, visualize, and interpret their experiences and data, and learn state-of-the-art artificial intelligence methods to automate these processes.
+For example, `ChatGPT`, `GPT-4`, `Claude`, `Bing Chat`, and `Bard` are all used to help learners get unstuck faster than one instructors' limited resources are able to support.

 # 🌐 Course Webpage
 https://courses.cs.ut.ee/2023/chatGPT/spring